-During the 2015 fiscal year, all of the directors of each Company attended at least 75% of the aggregate of (1) the total number of meetings of the Board and (2) the total number of meetings held by all committees of the Board on which they served.
-The Companies do not currently have a policy with respect to board member attendance at annual meetings.
+During the fiscal year ended November 30, 2016, all directors attended at least 75% of the aggregate of (1) the total number of meetings of the Board and (2) the total number of meetings held by all committees of the Board on which they served.
+The Fund does not currently have a policy with respect to Board member attendance at annual meetings.

-For each Company, please refer to "Corporate Governance" on page 26 for a review of the Board's leadership structure, role in risk oversight and other matters.
+Please refer to "Corporate Governance" on page 27 for a review of the Board's leadership structure, role in risk oversight and other matters.